nesibePekcakar/SE302Project/README.md

 SYSTEM REQUIREMENTS / NOTES

- Project is built in Intellij using Maven.
+ -Project is built in Intellij using Maven.

- Operating System: Windows.
+ -Operating System: Windows.
 The program is currently compatible to be compiled only on Windows.

- Internet Connection: Not required.
+ -Internet Connection: Not required.

- JDK-21-corretto
+ -JDK-21-corretto

- JavaFx-sdk-23.0.1
+ -JavaFx-sdk-23.0.1

  INSTALLATION